5 Traits of a Good Account ManagerTo succeed at account management, you must balance the needs of the customer with the goals of the organization.

 Excellent communication skills cannot be overemphasized in account management.
 Effective communication is crucial for making professional presentations to a group, establishing one-on-one rapport, writing detailed reports, and communicating via email and phone conversations.
 A good account manager clearly articulates the company’s products or services and explains the advantages to clients in a way that is persuasive without being pushy.

 Although a good account manager shouldn’t be pushy, it’s important to not lose sight of the company’s goals and their role in generating results.
 By understanding client needs, building trust, and establishing a rapport, the account manager secures and maintains profitable accounts.
-In addition, this individual monitors sales activity and actively seeks ways to up-sell products and services.
+In addition, this individual is organized enough to monitors sales activity and actively seeks ways to up-sell products and services.
 They also utilize a successful client retention strategy and generate referrals from existing clients.

 5. Good Business Judgment